espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Slippery Ribbon.md

 **Activation** F envision

-**Trigger** You succeed at an Acrobatics check to [[Tumble Through]], but you don't have enough Speed to move all the way through the enemy's space
+**Trigger** You succeed at an Acrobatics check to [[z_mechanics/PF2e Mechanics_1.5_09122024/Hero Point Deck/Tumble Through]], but you don't have enough Speed to move all the way through the enemy's space

 **Requirements** You are an expert in Acrobatics.